vincenzomercadante/vincenzomercadante/README.md

 <h3 align="center">Jr. Full Stack Web Developer</h3>

-<p>Let me introduce myself. <br> My name is Vincenzo Mercadante I have started my developer life 6 month ago when I started a Full Stack Web Developer course, but I'm addicted to tech since I was a kid.
+<p>Let me introduce myself. <br> My name is Vincenzo Mercadante and I have started my developer life 6 months ago when I started a Full Stack Web Developer course, but I'm addicted to tech since I was a kid.
 <br>After two years as Network Engineer I decided to bet on myself and start studying coding.
 <br>
 Now I'm currently look for a dev job to start my work experience in this field</p>